dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 We find ourselves in a bit of a predicament.
 While it's clear that the amount of state these wafers carry is warping the way we write our code, what's _not clear_ is how we can deal with it in a elegant manner.
 It's clear the way forward involves tackling the stateful nature of these wafers head-on.
 But first, let's take a step back and reflect on the issue at hand.

-[^7]: While writing this iteration subchapter, I was reminded of a very funny quote I heard from work: _"Could you bring this up in the next arquitecture meeting, so I can immediately shoot it down?"_.
+[^7]: While writing this iteration subchapter, I was reminded of a very funny quote I heard from work: _"Could you bring this up in the next architecture meeting, so I can immediately shoot it down?"_.
 That's how I feel about this subchapter: it's more about what you _shouldn't do_.

 [^8]: The first if-statement of the loop is missing a `flowpath_index += 1` line, for example.